Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

-# Forecasting Residential Rental Prices in Rio de Janeiro (2010–2025)
+# Rio de Janeiro Rental Price Forecasting (2010–2025)

 ### Project Overview

-This project analyzes the historical evolution of residential rental prices in Rio de Janeiro and develops a time series forecasting model based on monthly data from 2010 to 2024.
+This project analyzes the evolution of **residential rental prices in Rio de Janeiro** using historical time series data.

-The analysis combines exploratory data analysis with a univariate ARIMA model to capture long-term trends, economic cycles, and short- to medium-term dynamics in the rental market.
+The analysis combines exploratory data techniques with a univariate ARIMA model to capture long-term trends, economic cycles, and short- to medium-term dynamics in the rental market.

+The study was motivated by an interest in understanding the structural drivers behind long-term rental price dynamics in large urban and touristic cities.

 ### Objectives